OpenDSA/OpenDSA/RST/en/Background/Proofs.rst

    set of regions as a way of assigning one of two colors to each region such that no two regions sharing a side have the same color.
    For example, a chessboard is two-colored.
-   The figure shows a two-coloring for the plane with three lines.
+   Figure :num:`Figure #TwoColor` shows a two-coloring for the plane with three lines.
    We will assume that the two colors to be used are black and white.

    **Theorem:**